We all have a part to play in ending domestic abuse and violence. Here are a few ideas for how you can take action.

 Contact your representatives and advocate for public policies that benefit survivors and hold perpetrators accountable.
 This includes learning about domestic abuse and violence intersects with other policy issues, like access to healthcare, reproductive freedom, economic justice, and racial justice.
 As we say in our Philosophy Statement, “All of our struggles against oppression are related.”
 To create a world free from domestic abuse and violence, we must address the wide range of ways in which control over others’ human and civil rights are maintained in our society.

 Does your workplace have a domestic violence policy in place?
 Does your child’s school have a dating violence policy?
-If not, initiate one.
+If not, take action to initiate one.

 An effective policy, supported by training on implementing it, establishes guidelines for a response to a problem before one arises, helping make schools and places of employment safer for everyone.
 Your local Domestic Violence Resource Center can help.